sqd/hanyou.dev/_posts/2019-06-03-amortized-lru.md

 date: 2019-06-03 17:51:00
 tags: "Data Structure"
 ---
-So I was doing LeetCode out of boredom.
-As you probably know LRU cache is a common interview question and LeetCode of course carries it.
+As you probably know LRU cache is a common interview question.
 Just for the record, I know that the canonical way of doing this is using a hashmap with a linked list, but to implement a generic linked list correctly is somewhat unpleasant when there are special cases such as deleting from the head.

 Anyway, I came up with this LRU cache implementation that also works in constant time without having to use a linked list.
 The code should be pretty straight-forward with the comments.